RooneyMcNibNug/rooneymcnibnug.github.io/_drafts/2019-08-29-CentOS7-Wireguard-PiHole.md

 # A CentOS VPS with Wireguard and PiHole

 ![header_img](/img/centos_wg_pihole.png)
 I've evangilized how great I think both [Pi-hole](https://pi-hole.net/) and [Wireguard](https://www.wireguard.com/) are [in a previous post of mine](https://rooneymcnibnug.github.io/privacy/2019/05/15/rooney-pihole.html), where I explained how useful a combination of the two can be as a somehwat artisinal Virtual Private Server.
-I personally like this setup because it gives you full server access/permissions to a VPS service (at a low cost), something impossible to get with most managed VPN providers out there, while also an extremely easy and agreeable client setup.
+I personally like this setup because it gives you full access/permissions to a VPN service (at a low cost), something impossible to get with most managed VPN providers out there, while also an extremely easy and agreeable client setup.

 ## Getting CentOS 7 set up as VPS host